xenrelle/Xens-BD-Dump/themes/OldPing/README.md

 ## How to Install

 Download the `OldPing.theme.css` file and place it into your BetterDiscord themes folder.
 Afterwards, turn the theme on, and you should now see old pings.

+If you're using Vencord, go to `Settings > Themes > Online Themes`, and then paste the raw css link into the text box.